 Rarely, automakers redesign their best selling cars by completely overhauling their styling and platform.
 It worked for the 7-th generation Honda Civic as it remained the second-best selling small car in the US, only behind Toyota Corolla.

 The 2006-2011 Honda Civic comes as a sedan or coupe.
 It has front wheel-drive and a sporty 4-wheel independent suspension.
-The interior space is ample with plenty of head and legroom in the front.
-Rear seat space is average for the class.
-The digital speedometer is placed closer to the view of the road in a Prius-like fashion.
+The digital speedometer is placed closer to the view of the road.
 Front seats are supportive; the driver's seat height is adjustable.
-Controls are simple.
 An audio system in LX and higher trims comes with an auxiliary input jack.
 A USB audio interface is available on EX, Hybrid and Si models starting from 2009.
 The trunk is spacious; the rear seatbacks fold down in all models except Hybrid.

 The Civic's fuel economy is among the best in its class.
-Maintenance costs are moderate.
-Overall reliability is above average, but there are a few issues used car buyers should take into consideration, read below.
+Maintenance costs are low.
+Overall reliability is above average, but there are a few issues used car buyers should be aware of, read below.

 2007 Honda Civic interior.
 Click for larger photo